 In Alaska, homeschool graduation requirements are established by the parents of each homeschool.
 Parents are also responsible for issuing diplomas.
 We recommend that home educators set graduation guidelines based on what the students wish to do after high school.
 Many colleges, universities, and trade schools outline admission requirements for homeschool graduates.
 Likewise, the military or other employer often provide guidelines for homeschoolers to be eligible.
 Researching these earlier in your student’s high school education will ensure they are meeting these requirements throughout their studies.

-Homeschool Support and Groups in Alaska
+Homeschool Associations & Support Groups in Alaska

 Homeschooling can be a difficult process, especially if you do it by yourself.
 Luckily, Alaska has many resources available to homeschool families, including a statewide homeschool association.
 The Alaska Private and Home Educators Association (APHEA) is a Christian organization that aims to aid Alaskans who seek education alternatives to public schools.
 The association sponsors an annual homeschool convention and special events, provides regular newsletters, and stays updated on legal changes that affect homeschoolers.